bzthin/bzthin.github.io/pages/technical/coding/algorithms/sorting.md

 - Input data should be from a uniform distribution (i.e 0 to 100).
 - Algorithm: Bucket sort, or bin sort, is a sorting algorithm that works by distributing the elements of an array into a number of buckets.
 Each bucket is then sorted individually, either using a different sorting algorithm, or by recursively applying the bucket sorting algorithm.
-  - Note that the individual sort here is usually constant because if the data is uniformly distributed, each bucket would have <= 5 items.
+  - Note that the individual sort here is usually constant because if the data is uniformly distributed, each bucket would have <= <constant> items.

 ## Radix Sort